sparkletown/sparkle/docs/code-style.md

 width ? : "wide" | "narrow" | "normal"
 ```

-and those strings be the names of exported constants in `Component.twillio.ts`.
+and those strings be the names of exported constants in `Component.tailwind.ts`.
 These classes can be accessed as `TW[width]` in a code like:

 ```tsx